utopia2046/Doc/md/Unity in Action Learning Notes.md

 - Clear Flags (camera background) is Solid Color
 - Set Size to be SCREEN_SIZE / 2 / PIXELS_PER_UNIT, will get pixel-perfect graphics.

+Use TextMeshPro package for on screen text display.

 <!--
 TODO: unfinished below here